MuhammedZohaib/My-Second-Brain/OOP/Java Dump.md

 Argument Promotion -> Going from small data type to big data type.
 Like from `int` to `double`

-Overloading -> Same method name with different datatype and different arguments.
+Overloading -> Same method name with different return type and different arguments.

 In `static` methods we can simply use the method by using the `class` name.
 `static` methods doesn't need new object to be accessed it can be simply accessed by using class name.